You’ve invested in a beautiful logo.

 It can be challenging to communicate your brand when you’re limited to a single large header image, but this is a perfect example of why good branding is more than just visual.

-You have to adapt to the constraints of each network and find a way to represent your brand faithfully.
+You have to adapt to each network’s constraints and find a way to represent your brand faithfully.

-Companies like Coca-Cola understand that creating a compelling brand on social media means presenting themselves through visuals as well as voice.
+Companies like Coca-Cola understand that creating a compelling brand on social media means presenting themselves through visuals and voice.

 Presentation design by crowdspring creative nila